Bone grafting is a procedure typically meant to repair dental implant sites that have an inadequate bone structure.

 What is the Bone Grafting Procedure Like?

-The procedure for a bone graft can differ from patient to patient.
-First, our dental team must examine you for what your specific and unique situation is like.
-Once we have done that, we will be able to determine the outpatient procedure that will best serve your bone grafting needs.
-Typically, we utilize one of the following three procedures, sometimes used in conjunction with each other:
+The procedure for a bone graft differx from patient to patient.
+First, our dental team must examine your mouth.
+This will allow us to create a plan that provides you with the best outcome.
+Typically, we utilize one of the following three procedures, sometimes in conjunction with each other:

 - Socket graft.